Shu-0924/Count-Based-Exploration-TRPO-hash/README.md

 <br>

 ## Continuous Control

-TRPO and SimHash with continuous control
+We compared TRPO-SimHash with normal TRPO in continuous control, and found that Count-Based-Exploration works better in the environment with sparse reward

 <br>

 ## Arcade Learning Environment
+We provide following algorithms:
+- TRPO
+- TRPO-pixel-SimHash
+- TRPO-BASS-SimHash
+- TRPO-AE-SimHash

-We compared TRPO, TRPO-pixel-SimHash, TRPO-BASS-SimHash and TRPO-AE-SimHash with 15M steps in six games listed in original paper.
-Moreover, we provide a notebook example for TRPO_baseline with 0.5M steps which can be run on kaggle.
+> We also provide a notebook for TRPO_baseline which can be run on kaggle

 <br>